anonysatoshi/pdf-cjk-analyzer/test_pdf_extractor/REVISION_PLAN.md

 4. `zkpdf/pdf-utils/extractor/src/lib.rs` - Main extraction logic

 ## Testing Strategy:
-1. Test with Alipay PDF
+1. Test with sample PDF with CJK content
 2. Test with sample PDF (ensure no regression)
 3. Test with other Chinese PDFs if available
 4. Performance testing with large PDFs